stephanedorotich/TutoringInvoices/README.md

 'students/students.py' 		is the data class file that defines a STUDENT

-'invoices/invoiceManager.py' 	loads, TODO modifies, generates, TODO deletes, and saves invoices 'sessions/sessioneManager.py' 	loads, TODO modifies, generates, TODO deletes, and saves sessions 'students/studentManager.py' 	loads, modifies, generates, TODO deletes, and saves students 'pdfs/pdfManager.py' 		writes a pdf for a given invoice, uses LaTeX
+'invoices/invoiceManager.py' 	loads, TODO modifies, generates, TODO deletes, and saves invoices 'sessions/sessionManager.py' 	loads, TODO modifies, generates, TODO deletes, and saves sessions 'students/studentManager.py' 	loads, modifies, generates, TODO deletes, and saves students 'pdfs/pdfManager.py' 		writes a pdf for a given invoice, uses LaTeX

 TODO:
-- need to write missing documentation
+- need to write missing documentation studentManager sessionManager invoiceManager pdfManager

-- need to protect payment type of session so that it is only 'cash', 'e-transfer', or 'cheque'
-- need to modify newSessionUI() so that it does not ask for the 'paid' or 'paymentType' fields
-- need functionality to indicate if a session has been paid for on input
+	analyzer
+	helpers
+	uihelpers
+	ui
+- store corrupt row from csv load in virtual memory, and save it in place
+- OR prompt user to correct error in corrupt row.
 - need to modify sm.editStudent() to have a better print statement to display changes.
 - need to find a new invoice template so I can handle 'paid' sessions more effectively
+- need to implement DELETE functions for sessions (maybe for students & invoices also)
+- Functionality for combo sessions????
+- sessionManager -> getStudentSessions(student: Student): return a list of a student's sessions
+- sessionManager -> getMonthSessions(month: int): return a list of sessions for the given month
+- Implement a BACKUP function that saves all my data to a diff location...
+- Currently, if two students share a name, my minimum_search_query_length is forced to be quite large (annoying to deal with).
+Alternatively, I can nix the minimum_search_query_length entirely, and instead build functionality so if a single search query yields multiple results, user is prompted to PICK ONE.
+- Implement a user class
+- need to implement ability to edit sessions

 NOTES TO SELF: